Santosh3672/OpenROAD-flow-scripts_forked/ORFF_7NM_CHALLENGE_README.md

 ## Conclusion
 We discussed about the OpenROAD flow, different VT variants of standard cells available for Asap7 node.
 Then the proposed ECO engine was introduced which works on post routed design and swaps the existing cells with its faster variants. <br />
 We also discussed about effect of using various combinations of R,L and SL cells during synthesis stage and then concluded that it is better to use R cells during synthesis and restrict the use of L and SL cells for ECO only.
 For which we need to include their library in the config file and use dont_use attribute on blocked cells. <br />
-With this approach the proposed ECO engine works efficiently and it is able to make our design timing clean at 1200ps time period while the default flow was able to do it at 1760ps, a frequency improvement of 60.8% is achieved while power number also increased.
+The proposed ECO engine is able to resolve timing violation in a design higher frequency and doesnt impact power significantly.
+I am able to achieve a frequency of 833.33MHz with 0WNS while the default flow was able to do it at 1760ps.
+A frequency improvement of 60.8% is achieved while power number also increased.
 In terms of normalized PPA, the ECO engine increased frequency by 14.3%.<br />

 Runtime improvement of OpenROAD was also tried by focusing on routing stage which took around 20 minutes to complete.
 Using higher layer for PDN routing freed routing resources for signal and clock.
 Further improvement was seen after the routing congestion was spread out by limiting routing resources of lower metal layer during global routing stage.
-With the DRC count after 0th iteration of detail routing was reduced and a runtime reduction of 18% was seen.
+With the DRC count after 0th iteration of detail routing was reduced and a runtime reduction of 18% was seen. <br />

 ## Reference
 1. Link to the repo with all scripts to run ECO and PDN/routing scripts: https://github.com/Santosh3672/OpenROAD-flow-scripts_forked/tree/7nmcontest